-A single IOCTL command is also available, PMAC_IOCGSTATUS, which returns some PMAC status information to the user.
-It is not used in Alacarte.
+Two IOCTL commands are also available.
+PMAC_IOCGSTATUS returns PMAC status information to the user, but is not used in Alacarte.
+PMAC_IOCLEARIBUF clears the device driver buffer that receives data from the PMAC and is used during initialisation.

 7 I2c-regs